wso2-extensions/esb-connector-workday/docs/workingWithIntegrationInWorkday.md

 ```

 **Properties**
-* workdayGetSequenceGeneratorsRecords: One or more records that needs to be added.
+* workdayGetSequenceGeneratorsRecords: One or more records that needs to be added for example "sequenceGeneratorId".

 **Sample request**